About video ad sequencing

 A video ad sequence is made up of a series of video ads that you’d like to show to a person.
 Each sequence campaign is made up of a series of “steps.”
 Within each step of a sequence is an ad group and a video ad.
-Most of a sequence’s settings are selected at the campaign level—such as a bidding strategy and targeting—but you’ll select your ad format and bid within each of your sequence’s steps.
-Once your sequence campaign is running, people will see the first step in the sequence.
-After a person sees the first step in your sequence, they can see the second step, and so on until every sequence step in your campaign has been shown.
+Most of a sequence’s settings are selected at the campaign level—such as a bidding strategy and targeting—but you’ll select your sequencing rules, ad format, and bid within each of your sequence’s steps.
+Viewers will see your sequence campaign once it's running and the ads will be shown in the order that you have defined.

-To help you tell your brand’s story, we optimize ad sequence campaigns to show in their entirety.
-Keep in mind, progress through the steps in your sequence is based on impressions (not on views, engagements, or other metrics).
-For a person to move to the second step in your sequence, for example, an impression must be counted for the video in the first step (if you choose impression as the condition to move to the next step).
+Depending on the settings you choose when adding sequence steps, a viewer’s progress through your sequence is based on impressions, views or skips.
+For example, for a person to move to the second step in your sequence, an impression must be counted for the video in the first step (if you choose impression as the condition to move to the next step).

 Bidding strategies include the following: